top of page

 Lixa exists to solve the global problem of antimicrobial resistance.

-We reinvent and develop the future of antimicrobial technologies for human, animal, plant, marine and industrial applications.
+Our technologies are broadly applicable across human, animal, plant, marine and industrial applications.

 The problem with antimicrobial resistance (AMR)